TWA Flight Center: Awards and media

 The terminal was ranked on the 2007 List of America's Favorite Architecture.

-When the terminal was completed, it received numerous accolades and awards, including from the Queens Chamber of Commerce and the New York Concrete Industrial Board.
+When the terminal was completed, it received numerous awards, including from the Queens Chamber of Commerce and the New York Concrete Industrial Board.
 Architectural Forum included the TWA Flight Center and the Pepsi-Cola Building as part of a 1962 exhibition of ten of the "world's most significant modern buildings".
-The American Institute of Architects gave the terminal an Award of Merit in 1963, and it was featured in magazines printed internationally.
+The American Institute of Architects (AIA) gave the terminal an Award of Merit in 1963, and it was featured internationally in magazines.
 In addition, Saarinen won the AIA Gold Medal posthumously in 1962.

-The American Institute of Architects' 2007 survey List of America's Favorite Architecture ranked the TWA Flight Center among the top 150 buildings in the United States.
+The TWA Flight Center ranked 115th on the AIA's 2007 List of America's Favorite Architecture, which listed the top 150 buildings in the United States.
 Beyer Blinder Belle received an award for its 2012 restoration of the building, and the Preservation League of New York State also gave the building an excellence award.
 When the TWA Hotel conversion was completed, the project received the New York State Office of Parks, Recreation and Historic Preservation's 2019 preservation award.

+The building was frequently used in popular media as a symbol of the jet age.
 A scale model of the terminal was displayed at the Museum of Modern Art in Manhattan while the building was under development.
-After the terminal was completed, it was documented in numerous photographs taken by Balthazar Korab, Charles Eames, and Ezra Stoller.
-Shortly after the TWA Flight Center ceased operating as a terminal, the headhouse was used as a filming location for the 2002 motion picture Catch Me If You Can.
+The photographer Balthazar Korab took multiple pictures of the terminal during its development.
+After the terminal was completed, it was documented in numerous photographs by Korab, Charles Eames, and Ezra Stoller, and it was a setting for fashion photo shoots.
+Shortly after the TWA Flight Center closed, the headhouse was used for the filming of Catch Me If You Can in 2002.
+JetBlue used a depiction of the Saarinen terminal's roof as the official logo for the opening of T5 in 2008.
+The building has been replicated in the New York Botanical Garden's annual holiday train show, and the TWA Hotel contains a model airport depicting the terminal and other nearby buildings at 1:400 scale.